 Trading in a gold index ETF gives immediate exposure, saving time and expense.

-Hedging Physical Gold
+Hedging Physical Gold with ETFs

 For an investor who holds, say, gold bullion, but believes the short term price of gold will fall, a bear ETF gives an efficient way to hedge his physical gold position without having to sell it.
 Once the expected downward move in gold has happened, the investor can sell his bear ETF, which will have risen in price.
 This will give him a profit to bank against his paper loss on his bullion position.